kyssta-exe/Lumora/README.md

 </div>

 > [!WARNING]
-> Leaf is an **EXPERIMENTAL** fork of [Paper](https://papermc.io/) there MAY BE issues depending on server to server, test and backup servers before switching to it.
+> Leaf is a performance-oriented fork.
+Make sure to take backups **before** switching to it.
+Everyone is welcome to contribute by optimizing or reporting issues.

 ## 🍃 Features
  - **Based on [Gale](https://github.com/Dreeam-qwq/Gale)** for better performance